 “Too late for sorrys.
 You’re fucked.”
 The veins on his neck pulsed with thick throbs of blood, as he clomped up the steps in his army boots.
 “I’m gonna to kick your ass.”

-Countless scraps with Southie boys had taught me the value of not fighting fair and I threw the boxes at his chest.
-Their weight knocked our neighborhood greeter off balance and his body slammed onto the sidewalk.
+Countless scraps with Southie gang had taught me the value of not fighting fair and I threw the boxes at his chest.
+Their weight knocked him off balance and his body slammed onto the sidewalk.
 The crack of his head on the pavement echoed off the opposite building.
 He didn’t move and a trickle of blood seeped from under his head.

 The street grew very quiet.